Grand Place of Brussels

 The Grand Place

-Brussels’ main square is made up by numerous impressive guild houses, leaving tourists speechless.
+Brussels’ main square is made up of numerous impressive guild houses, leaving tourists speechless.

 The following buildings are the most relevant and beautiful: